Real American Made Work Boots - Elusive as a Yeti

 It is 2022 and over the last five years, U.S. consumers are rallying behind the Buy American fervor that is now sweeping the nation.
 It has become a source of pride for workers in the USA to support America, and their fellow American workers.

 On April 18th of 2017 President Trump signed his Buy American and Hire American Executive Order.
 It was enacted to help further the US Economy, support the American workforce and to reignite our pride in purchasing products made with true American Craftsmanship.

-And while the trend of soley buying real Made in the USA Work Boots is on a major upswing, so is the amount of false and misleading claims made by less than reputable footwear companies, all in the hopes of capitalizing on your patriotism.
+And while the trend of solely buying real Made in the USA Work Boots is on a major upswing, so is the amount of false and misleading claims made by less than reputable footwear companies, all in the hopes of capitalizing on your patriotism.

 Like a reported sighting of a Yeti, many people claim they have spotted these elusive pairs of authentic U.S.A. made boots in local stores, on the internet, or even on Amazon, only to later discover that they weren't really USA Made work boots at all.

 They were a facsimile; a fake, a fraud.

 Nothing could be more infuriating than spending a lot of money on what you thought were real American work boots, only to find out they were made overseas, imported and then just boxed up in some warehouse that happened to be on U.S. soil.
-And all while that boot maunfacturer was making shady claims of their product's USA Made authenticity.
+And all while, that manufacturer was making shady claims of their product's USA Made "authenticity."